robcarver17/pysystemtrade/docs/userguide.md

 #### Using the standard [Account class](/systems/account.py)
 </a>

-The standard accounting class includes three useful methods:
+The standard accounting class includes several useful methods:

 - `portfolio`: works out the p&l for the whole system
 - `pandl_for_instrument`: the contribution of a particular instrument to the p&l
 - `pandl_for_instrument_forecast`: work out how well a particular trading rule variation has done with a particular instrument
+- 'pandl_for_subsystem': work out how an instrument has done in isolation

 These classes share some useful arguments (all boolean):